gnarea/pyrecord/docs/source/index.rst

     by a unique name.
 Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

-    **PyRecord** allows you to use records in CPython v2.7, CPython v3.3+ and PyPy v1-2, and can be thought of as an improved :class:`~collections.namedtuple`.
+    **PyRecord** allows you to use records in CPython v2.7, CPython v3.3+, PyPy and PyPy v3, and can be thought of as an improved :class:`~collections.namedtuple`.

 In Python terms, a **record** is an instance of any class for which you define